 Having trained in both hard and soft styles of aikido, Andrew today offers students a direct experience of ‘aiki’, encompassing the totality of these.

-Students enjoy individualised instruction appropriate to each stage of the journey.
+Students enjoy individualised instruction appropriate to each stage of their journey.
 He uses, but is not bound by, the framework of syllabus through the vehicles of kata (technique), weapons, internal training and modern science.
+(See complete bio)

 Mike is fascinated by the way humans learn and brings extraordinary knowledge and insight to his instruction and coaching.
 He draws on extensive experience with disciplines such as NLP and hypnosis to inform his training.